 As long as you have financial need, we are committed to providing you with financial aid to meet your expenses for the number of semesters required for a student to complete an undergraduate degree.
 Except for the five-year program in architecture, which requires ten semesters of full-time enrollment, we will provide up to eight semesters of funding.
 Funding for additional semesters, double majors, or dual degrees is not available.

+Your graduation date is determined upon registration with the University, taking into consideration advanced standing credits and the requirements for graduation.
 Please note that you must maintain satisfactory academic progress to continue receiving financial aid.
 This involves maintaining a minimum grade point average (around a 2.0 for most colleges at Cornell) and successfully completing a certain number of credits each semester (approximately 12).

 Is financial aid available if I want to take classes over the summer or winter?

+Financial aid is only available during the academic year (August through May, excluding summer and winter session).
 Students may choose to take classes during the summer or winter, but financial aid is not available.
 Students will need to make arrangements to fund summer or winter enrollment at their own expense.

 Can I pay my bill in monthly installments?